 what is a softshell

-If a hybrid softshell is nearly the same as a waterproof shell or hardshell, how do you decipher the difference between a softshell and a waterproof shell?
 Their key difference is breathability.
 No matter how technical a waterproof shell is, there will always be a small amount of water vapour that will remain trapped inside the garment.
-When you’re out hiking or running, it’s this vapour on the inside that will leave you feeling clammy and damp, and not the lack of waterproof materials.
+When you’re out hiking or running, it’s this vapour that will leave you feeling clammy and damp, and not the lack of waterproof materials.

 softshells

-At the end of the day, your softshell won’t replace your durable waterproof shell that withstands rain, snow, and slush but it will keep you warm and dry during aerobic activities even through damp and windy conditions.
-Softshells are designed to be flexible and stretchy so that you can easily layer up and still move comfortably for a variety of high-output activities.
+As we’ve seen, softshells are designed to be flexible and stretchy so that you can easily layer up and still move comfortably for a variety of high-output activities.
 If you’re new to the outdoor lifestyle, a softshell should be one of your first purchases.
-If you’re a veteran, well you probably already have a couple of trusty softshells stored in the back of your closet, waiting to be taken on an outdoor adventure.
+If you’re a veteran, well, you probably already have a couple of trusty softshells stored in your closet, waiting to be taken on its next outdoor adventure.